graezykev/normalise-your-git-commit-and-push/steps.md

 We need the second defense line before those **forced committed** code are pushed to our remote repository and contaminate the codebase.

-Create a file named `.husky/lint-incremental-push-files.sh` with the code below.
+Create a shell script file named `scripts/lint-incremental-push-files.sh` with the code below.

-In this shell script, we'll find out those **incremental** JS/TS files we want to push, and run ESLint command only on them.
+In this shell script, we'll find out those **incremental** JS/TS files we want to **push**, and run ESLint command only on them.

 ```sh
 #!/bin/bash